 It’s a little unfortunate that the Seagate IronWolf NAS drives come at a premium, but they aren’t priced much more expensively than a standard hard drive at their capacity.
 However, their native NAS optimization makes that premium totally worth it.
 These drives are capable of running at a fast 7,200rpm spin rate 24/7 without having to worry about drive failure.
 Really, if you have one of the best NAS devices for your business or home, the Seagate IronWolf NAS really is your best bet.

 Upgrading the storage in a laptop can be tough, since the hard drives are much smaller.
 There aren’t a lot of impressive 2.5-inch hard drives, as anything fast comes with a serious markup, but Seagate’s 2.5-inch FireCuda hybrid drive strikes a nice balance.
 It offers an easy way to add loads of storage to a laptop while also giving it a speed boost thanks to 8GB of flash storage.
 A five-year warranty on the drive will also help ensure it lasts a long time.

 Game consoles hard drives fill up fast with massive libraries.
 And, like laptops, the upgrade path for 2.5-inch hard drives isn’t all that great, but that’s where an external drive comes in.
 The WD My Book strikes an amazing balance of storage and price, offering enough room for massive game libraries.
 Running on USB 3.0, it may not be quite as fast as an internal drive upgrade, but it will run games and offer more storage at a cheaper rate.

-A lot of people seem to think that the best hard drives are ancient and dead technology in 2020.
+A lot of people seem to think that the best hard drives are ancient and dead technology.
 However, with devices like the G-Technology G-Drive, you can show the naysayers in your life that spinning disks have their own place in the future.
 Not only does this external hard drive offer huge amounts of storage – up to 10 TB – but thanks to Thunderbolt 3 compatibility, it can even charge your laptop while you work.
 If you have a MacBook Pro, it’s hard to think of a better work companion.